STUDIO OR IN-HOME PHOTOSHOOT

 THE BEST AGE TO PHOTOGRAPH YOUR NEWBORN AT HOME

-That being said, I do think it’s important that, if you want to preserve those details that last for so little, you plan your photoshoot for the first 4 or 5 weeks of your baby.
+That being said, I do think it’s important that, if you want to preserve those details that last for so little, you plan your photoshoot within the first 4 or 5 weeks of your baby.
 After this period, they’ll still be babies and we can still schedule your session, of course.
 But the newborn appearance will start fading pretty fast.
 Babies become more chubby (which is also beautiful and I love to photograph that too!) and some details, like the extra skin on their tiny hands, will already be gone by then.

 I will add that in my experience (and this I’m sure will vary from one family to another) when there are older children in the house, they are much more relaxed during the first 2-3 weeks of the baby.
 This is because even if they’re super excited and a bit overwhelmed because of all the changes they’re facing, so far baby just sleeps a lot and the other partner can stay at home to take care of the new family routine and chores.